Workflow Manager Overview

 (See Figure 9 to Figure 11)

-When configuring a Start or a Complete phase (identical options), first, click the + Add New Output button (1) and select the output communication channel from the following options:
+When configuring a Start or a Complete phase (identical options), first, click the + Add New Output button (1) and select the desired output from the following options:

 NOTE